Measurements of the Birks' coefficient of GAGG:Ce using hard X-rays: Measurement Setup

 \subsection{X-ray Beam Setup}

 The irradiation took place at the LARge Italian X-ray facility (LARIX-A) in Ferrara, Italy.
-This facility provides a 12~m long beam with a Bosello X-ray tube coupled with a fixed-exit Bragg-Bragg monochromator.
+This facility provides a 12~m long beamline with a Bosello X-ray tube coupled with a fixed-exit Bragg-Bragg monochromator.
 The setup can be tuned to produce a mono-energetic beam in the range of 10 keV to 200 keV.
 For the work here a beam with energies in the 25 to 75~keV range was used.
 Below 30~keV, the intensity of the beam starts to drop significantly \cite{campana_etal_2023}, and dead materials covering the crystals also start to become important.
 The energy spectrum of the beam was measured at several energies using an ORTEC nitrogen-cooled HPGe spectrometer with a beryllium entrance window provided by the facility.
 An example of the measured spectrum for a 50~keV beam is shown in Figure \ref{fig:HPGE_spec}.
-The small observed shift of 0.7~keV was found to be consistent over the full energy range studied here, while the energy resolution is consistent with that reported for the same facility in \citep{campana_etal_2023}.
+A small observed shift of 0.7~keV can be observed which was also found at beam energies 100~keV.
+Through discussions with the beam operators this was understood to result from a misalignment of the monochromator.
+While such a misalignment typically causes an offset in the energy which increases linearly with the beam energy, a correction for this had already been included by the beam operator.
+As a result a residual offset, which can vary with energy, remains while the larger linear correlation is removed.
+The energy resolution is consistent with that reported for the same facility in \citep{campana_etal_2023}.
 For the studies here, we therefore take the detailed energy resolutions as reported in \citep{campana_etal_2023} when simulating the beam.
 In addition, in order to be able to compare the measurements more accurately to simulations, the latter were performed including the 0.7~keV shift.
+It should be noted that we cannot confirm that the offset was consistently at 0.7~keV for all beam energies as it was only measured at 50~keV and 100~keV.
+We therefore performed additional studies where the offset was varied within 0.5~keV and found this resulted in a systematic error of several $\%$ to our final result as will be discussed towards the end of this paper.

 The beam used for these measurements was collimated using a set of adjustable tungsten plates placed at the end of the beam.
 The beam size used here was approximately $7\times7\mathrm{mm^2}$, thereby ensuring it covers a full crystal.
 The alignment of the detectors with the beam could be adjusted using an XYZ table.
 The table was adjusted such that the beam was pointed towards the center of the crystals with a precision of $\sim1\,\mathrm{mm}$.